 In May 2018, as president, he announced he would be formally pulling the U.S. out of the deal, which granted Iran sanctions relief and returning frozen assets to Iran in exchange for restrictions on its nuclear program and international inspections.

-Since then, tensions between the countries have continued to escalate, leading to Iran shooting down a U.S. drone on Thursday.
+Since then, tensions between the countries have continued to escalate, leading to Iran launching ballistic missiles at U.S. forces in Iraq on Tuesday.

 Trump has said he does not seek war with Iran.
-But with conflicting signals coming from his advisers, military movements in the region and possible U.S. retaliation for the drone shootdown, a key question is whether rising tensions could turn into a military conflict, even an accidental one.
+But with conflicting signals coming from his advisers and military movements in the region, a key question is whether rising tensions could turn into an all-out war.

 To review how we got to this point, here's a look back at the recent back-and-forth between the U.S. and Iran: